 - Distributed Systems

 Online students will have access to faculty members and academic resources that connect them to cutting edge of developments in the field of software engineering.
 Kansas State has developed its own online learning technology, called K-State Online, that allows students from all over the world to study with their on campus faculty.
 K-State Online has been regionally accredited by the Higher Learning Commission.

 East Carolina University

 Located in Greenville, North Carolina, East Carolina University is a public research university and the third largest institution of higher education in the state of North Carolina.
 ECU was among the earliest colleges to experiment with distance education and has been involved in offering such programs for nearly 65 years.
 This commitment made them one of the earliest schools to see the promise of online learning.
 They now offer more than 70 different online degrees.

 ECU’s distance learning program prides itself on its small class sizes and the scope and quality of its support services which are designed to help struggling students meet their academic goals.
 East Carolina’s programs have been regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 Arizona State University

 Arizona State University, located in Tempe, has for the past decade been one of the world’s premier research universities in terms of both quality and output.
-This, among other things, led US News and World Report to name it the most innovative school in America.
+This, among other things, led U.S. News and World Report to consecutively name it the most innovative school in America.

-Their online Master’s in Software Engineering degree is offered under the auspices of the Fulton Schools of Engineering.
+The online Master’s in Software Engineering degree is offered under the auspices of the Fulton Schools of Engineering.
 Of the schools on this list, ASU’s admissions requirements are the steepest, requiring not just academic qualifications but a demonstration of expertise in several facets of software programming and design.
-But at 30 credits (10 classes) for completion of the degree, it is also one of the fastest to complete.
-ASU has been regionally accredited by the Higher Learning Comission.
+Once you’re admitted into the program, you can anticipate taking classes like: